publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch40/m__us_usc_t15_s1501.md

     Term of Commission on Asian Americans and Pacific Islanders extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13585, Sept.
 30, 2011, 76 F.R.
 62281, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

     Term of Commission on Asian Americans and Pacific Islanders extended until Sept.
 30, 2015, by Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+61817, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

+    Term of Commission on Asian Americans and Pacific Islanders extended until Sept.
+30, 2017, by Ex.
+Ord.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

 ----------